 ABOUT US

 The Rideau Hall Foundation (RHF) is an independent and non-partisan charitable organization established to better serve Canadians through a range of initiatives linked to learning, leadership, giving and innovation.
-The RHF is committed to dramatically increasing the numbers of First Nations, Inuit, and Métis teachers by 10,000 and to better support Indigenous youth by investing in Indigenous-led teacher education pathways and strategies.
+The RHF will contribute to enriching Canada’s education landscape by 10,000 First Nations, Inuit and Métis teachers, and to better support Indigenous youth by investing in Indigenous-led teacher education pathways and strategies.
 Made possible by a partnership with the Mastercard Foundation, this initiative will see the RHF engaging in Indigenous-led partnerships; making space for connecting and convening; and lifting up stories of excellence and inspiration in First Nations, Inuit and Métis teacher education.

 Gratitude to all ITEPs that have provided images for this platform